-Wisconsin law does not prohibit the criminalization of minors for prostitution offenses, nor does it establish a protocol requiring law enforcement to refer impacted children to a direct services organization or child-serving agency in lieu of arrest.
+Wisconsin law does not prohibit the criminalization of minors for prostitution offenses.
 While the core prostitution offense provides an alternative juvenile justice process for commercially sexually exploited children, minors are not protected from arrest, detention, charges, and the possibility of prosecution.
 Wis.
 Stat. § 944.30(1m), (2m) (Prostitution) provides,

-(1m) Any person who intentionally does any of the following is guilty of a Class A misdemeanor:

-(a) Has or offers to have or requests to have nonmarital sexual intercourse for anything of value.(b) Commits or offers to commit or requests to commit an act of sexual gratification, in public or in private, involving the sex organ of one person and the mouth or anus of another for anything of value.(c) Is an inmate of a place of prostitution.

-(d) Masturbates a person or offers to masturbate a person or requests to be masturbated by a person for anything of value.

-(e) Commits or offers to commit or requests to commit an act of sexual contact for anything of value.
+- (1m) Any person who intentionally does any of the following is guilty of a Class A misdemeanor: - (a) Has or offers to have or requests to have nonmarital sexual intercourse for anything of value. - (b) Commits or offers to commit or requests to commit an act of sexual gratification, in public or in private, involving the sex organ of one person and the mouth or anus of another for anything of value. - (c) Is an inmate of a place of prostitution. - (d) Masturbates a person or offers to masturbate a person or requests to be masturbated by a person for anything of value. - (e) Commits or offers to commit or requests to commit an act of sexual contact for anything of value.
 (2m) If the person under sub.
-(1m) has not attained the age of 18 years and if the court determines that the best interests of the person are served and society will not be harmed, the court may enter a consent decree ... or a deferred prosecution agreement ....
+(1m) has not attained the age of 18 years and if the court determines that the best interests of the person are served and society will not be harmed, the court may enter a consent decree . . . or a deferred prosecution agreement . . . .